Clinical Trials

 Participants will be required to visit the Tübingen study center once prior to beginning treatment.
 Blood will be drawn at the preliminary examination, and research participation eligibility will be determined.
 The Fusion-VAC-XS15 peptide vaccine will be administered to research participants at least twice during the course of the investigation.
 In addition, atezolizumab will be given intravenously as an infusion every four weeks.
 The course of treatment is set over one year.

-Additional details about the study can be found on the University Hospital Tübingen web site (click here for a summary of the study in English) and at https://clinicaltrials.gov/study/NCT05937295.
+Details about the study can be found on the University Hospital Tübingen web site (click here for a summary of the study in English) and at https://clinicaltrials.gov/study/NCT05937295.
+In addition, this linked article, published in Frontiers in Oncology in March 2024 provides more information about the study protocol.

 Dr. Juliane Walz, an investigator for this trial, discusses the goals, rationale, design, and eligibility criteria for this clinical study in the video below: